What You Need to Know About Megaesophagus in Dogs

 Are you familiar with the dog health problem of megaesophagus?
 Chances are that you’ve never heard of it.
-As a dog owner and former breeder and trainer, I’d heard of mesaesophagus in dogs before, but I didn’t really know much about it.
+As a dog owner and former breeder and trainer, I’ve heard of mesaesophagus in dogs before, but I didn’t really know much about it.
 I’ve never had a pet with the condition.
 We just found out today that my grandpup, Kayla, has it.
 She’s a Great Dane and just delivered a littler of Great Dane puppies two weeks ago.
 Last Saturday, she was admitted to the animal hospital for kennel cough, and the vet thought the pooch would get to go home in a day or so.
 We were bottle feeding the puppies while Kayla was away.
-Today, after some tests and x-rays, we were told that Kayla’s kennel cough has cleared up, but now she has another condition called Canine Megaesophagus.
+Today, after some tests and x-rays, we were told that Kayla’s kennel cough has cleared up, but now she has another condition called canine megaesophagus.
 The vet doesn’t know if Kayla will ever recover from this condition.
 When I got that email, I interpreted it to mean that this dear, sweet dog wouldn’t survive.
 Thankfully, that’s not what the vet meant.
 Kayla will most likely survive, but she might have canine megaesophagus for the rest of her life.
 Her owners, my daughter and her family, will have to take extra steps to provide special feeding and watering.
 Continue reading to learn more about megaesophagus and how it affects dog health.

 Megaesophagus doesn’t just affect dogs.
 It can also affect felines, ferrets, and humans.
 To understand the condition, you first need to understand the esophagus itself.
 The esophagus is the tube that leads from the back of the throat, or the pharynx, to the stomach.
 It’s the passageway for food and liquids.
 Muscles in the esophagus push food and water into the stomach through a squeezing action, called peristalsis.
 With megaesophagus, the esophagus becomes enlarged, and the muscles in the esophagus fail to do their job.
 The affected person or animal can’t get nutrients to their stomach, and food just sits in the esophagus, is aspirated into the lungs, or is regurgitated.